hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * [Python]Deploy Machine Learning Model as an API, using Flask: https://www.analyticsvidhya.com/blog/2017/09/machine-learning-models-as-apis-using-flask/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29

 * Python MapReduce
-  * With this tool, you can run your python code in map reduce way, so that it's much faster, and when you are not using this map resuce, the same python code can be running as single thread
+  * With this tool, you can run your python code in map reduce way, so that it's much faster, and when you are not using this map reduce, the same python code can be running as single thread
   * Install `mrjob`: https://pythonhosted.org/mrjob/guides/quickstart.html
-  * Write a pyhton file that contains map reduce job: https://pythonhosted.org/mrjob/guides/quickstart.html, let's call this file mr_job.py
+  * Write a python file that contains map reduce job: https://pythonhosted.org/mrjob/guides/quickstart.html, let's call this file mr_job.py
-  * Your real python logic is in abother file, let's call it my_python_main.py
+  * Your real python logic is in another file, let's call it my_python_main.py
-  * Create a python virtual environment, in case some module cannot be found and you have to modify PYTHONPATH.
+  * Create a python virtual environment
-    * I don't want to change pythonpath prmanently, so this is the command I use when there is error showing module not found: `export PYTHONPATH="your_module_folder:$PYTHONPATH"`
-      * You need to type this command each time when you activated your environment
   * run your map reduce job with your logic, read input and create output: `python my_python_main.py < test_data/test_file.test > outfile.new`
     * The input, output can be whatever format readable, in your mapper, you can do some data preprocessing to format the data
     * In your code, you can write `print` to help debug, the printed output will be in your output file, won't be shown through terminal